pjrebsch/memorb/README.md

 end
 ```

-The common and succinct way of accomplishing this in most cases is to memoize the result in an instance variable:
+A common way of accomplishing memoization in most cases is to memoize the result in an instance variable:

 ```ruby
 def square?